da-luce/pico-servo/README.md

 | Speed            | `servo_speed_to_deg`<br>`servo_speed_to_rad` | Move the servo to the specified angle at a defined speed.                                    | This is simply a nice wrapper which uses the Time functions under the hood.
 The non-wait variants may be canceled.
 Upon completion, these functions support a callback. |

 > [!IMPORTANT]
-> If you are using PWM IRQs for other purposes, register your IRQ handler after initializing all servos and call `servo_on_pwm_wrap()` at the top of your handler (this is untested)
+> If you're using PWM IRQs for other purposes, register your IRQ handler as shared.
+You can do this either before or after initializing all servos.
+In your handler, ensure that you only handle interrupts for the slices you are controlling.
+For an example, refer to [other_irq.c](./examples/other_irq.c).

 > [!CAUTION]
 > Commanding large, fast movements while the servo is under load can also cause wear or breakage.
 Use easing and/or the `_wait` function variants for safer transitions.